 Fast life, intensive production methods and excessive legislation are the main reasons that we are losing so many of our traditional foods and drinks.
 With their demise we also lose centuries of expert knowledge and cultural traditions.
-We lose choice, flavour and the varied landscape and wildlife associated with traditional farming.
+We lose choice, flavour and the varied landscapes and wildlife associated with traditional farming.
 In short, we lose biodiversity.

 As it is often easier to find food from half way across the world than produced on our doorstep, we have lost the link between our food, the land, and the people who produce it.
-However, growing awareness of the environmental implications of this has led to a renewed interest in our own food culture, and a fascinating journey of discovery awaits us as we re-learn to connect with the soil.